jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - **Findings**: results created by the application of an assessment procedure
 - **Judgement Sampling**: AKA purposive or authoritative sampling, a non-probability sampling technique where members are chosen only on the basis of the researcher's knowledge and judgement
 - **Misue Case Testing**: testing strategy from a hostile actor's point of view, attempting to lead to integrity failures, malfunctions, or other security or safety compromises
+- **Mutation testing**: mutation testing modifies a program in small ways and then tests that mutant to determine if it behaves as it should or if it fails; technique is used to design and test software through mutation
 - **Plan of Action and Milestones (POA&M)**: a document indentifying tasks to be accomplished, including details, resources, milestones, and completion target dates
 - **RoE**: Rules of Engagement, set of rules/constraints/boundaries that establish limits of participant activity; in ethical pen testing, an RoE defines the scope of testing, and to establish liabilty limits for both testers and the sponsoring org or system owners
 - **Statistical Sampling**: process of selecting subsets of examples from a population with the objective of estimating properties of the total population